LEARNAcademy/syllabus/postgresql/queries.md

 - Which is the smallest country by population?
 (HINT: 50)?
 - Which is the biggest country by area?
 (HINT: 1.70754e+07)
 - Which is the biggest country by population?
 (HINT: 1277558000)
+- Who is the most influential head of state measured by population?
+(HINT: Jiang Zemin)

 #### Subqueries: WITH
 - Of the countries with the top 10 gnp, which has the smallest population?
 (HINT: Canada)